magmasource/MAGMA/README.md

     ```
     make Melts-batch
     ```
     A new file appears in the directory named `Melts-batch`.
+On the alphaMELTS branch this `Melts-batch` will be for the pMELTS model (on the master/develop branches it will be rhyolite-MELTS 1.0.2).
+You may want to rename the file, e.g:

+    ```
+    mv Melts-batch Melts-batch-pMELTS-v5.6.1
+    ```
+3. On the alphaMELTS branch you can build rhyolite-MELTS versions 1.0.2, 1.1.0, and 1.2.0, respectively, using:

+    ```
+    make Melts-batch -DV102
+    make Melts-batch -DV110
+    make Melts-batch -DV120
+    ```
-This is an executable image that you can run by typing this command:
+The `Melts-batch` file is an executable image that you can run by typing this command:

 ```
 ./Melts-batch